tobua/logua/README.md

 # logua

-Logging utility for node.
+Logging utility for node and the browser.
 Displays colored package namespace in front and exits on error.
 Unless message ends in ".!?\n" a dot will be added to the end.

 ```js
 import { create } from 'logua'